 - Preheat oven to 350º.
 Grease and butter a large 9 x 13 baking dish.

 - In a large bowl combine ½ cup of melted butter with hashbrowns.
-Add green onions and cheddar cheese.
+Add green onions and cheddar cheese and stir to combine.

 - Pour the sauce over the potato mixture and stir until combined.
 Place in a casserole dish.